-In the so-called paraesophageal hernia (Figure D), part of the stomach (mostly portions of the gastric fundus) with the peritoneal sac pushes through the inguinal ring next to the esophagus (“paraesophageal”).
-The angle, position of the cardia and function of the esophageal sphincter remain physiological.
-In severe cases, a complete relocation of the stomach into the thoracic cavity can occur, which is then called an upside-down stomach.
+In the so-called paraesophageal hernia (figure D), a part of the stomach (mostly the gastric fundus) along with the peritoneal sac protrudes through the inguinal ring next to the esophagus (‘paraesophageal’).
+The angular location of the cardia and the role of esophageal sphincter are physiologically relevant.
+In severe cases, complete relocation of the stomach into the thoracic cavity occurs, resulting in the so-called upside-down stomach.

-The mixed hernia, a combination of an axial sliding hernia and a paraesophageal hernia is rare, with only 5% of all cases.
-In up to 40% of patients, the hiatal hernia can be accompanied by cholelithiasis.
-If a sigma diverticulosis is also present, one speaks of the so-called Saint-Trias.
+Mixed hernia, which is a combination of axial (sliding) hernia and paraesophageal hernia, is detected in only 5% of all cases.
+In almost 40% of patients, the hiatal hernia may be accompanied by cholelithiasis.
+The occurrence of diverticular disease in patients with cholelithiasis and hiatal hernia completes the so-called Saint’s triad.

 Pathophysiology of Hiatal Hernia

-The esophageal hiatus is an opening located at the level of the 10th to 11th thoracic vertebra.
-The esophagus, the left and right vagus nerve and portions of the phrenic nerve extend from cranial to caudal into the peritoneal cavity.
+Esophageal hiatus is an opening located at the level of the 10th to 11th thoracic vertebrae.
+The esophagus, the left and right vagus nerves, and portions of the phrenic nerve extend from the cranial to the caudal direction into the peritoneal cavity.

-The gastroesophageal junction is located within the diaphragm gap (hiatus).
-Two muscle-faceted muscle strands located centrally on the diaphragm surround the esophagus and form a unit with the esophageal sphincter.
-In the course of an intra-abdominal pressure increase, a reflux barrier is present physiologically.
+The gastroesophageal junction is located within the diaphragmatic hiatus.
+Two facets of muscle strands located centrally on the diaphragm surround the esophagus to form a unit with the esophageal sphincter.
+Increased intra-abdominal pressure leads to reflux barrier formation physiologically.

-Esophageal and gastric fundus should be at an acute angle to each (about 50° – so-called “His’scher angle“) for optimal barrier function.
-If there is an expansion of the diaphragm gap, the stomach might shift intrathoracically and the His’sche angle may increase if necessary.
-Additionally, due to the cranial dislocation of stomach parts, the interaction of the esophageal sphincter and the hiatus is disturbed: Gastroesophageal reflux occurs.
+The esophageal and gastric fundi should be at an acute angle to each other (about 50°, the so-called ‘angle of His’) for optimal barrier function.
+Expansion of the diaphragmatic hiatus might lead to an intrathoracic shift of the stomach, and the angle of His may increase to accommodate the change.
+Additionally, the cranial dislocation of gastric elements perturbs the interaction between the esophageal sphincter and the hiatus, resulting in gastroesophageal reflux.

 Symptoms of Hiatal Hernia

-Sliding hernias are often just an incidental finding and often remain without clinical significance.
-Due to the limited functionality of the esophageal sphincter, up to 20% of patients have reflux complaints such as heartburn, bloating or the feeling of pressure and retrosternal pain, especially when lying down.
-In the course of the reflux, oesophagitis can be develop, which may be associated with chronic bleeding and thus an iron deficiency anemia.
-Rarely there may be a bolus obstruction when the upper edge of the hernia has narrowed into the so-called schatzki ring (“Steakhouse syndrome”).
+Sliding hernias are often detected incidentally and are of no clinical significance.
+Due to the limited functionality of the esophageal sphincter, up to 20% of patients present with reflux complaints such as heartburn, bloating, or the feeling of pressure and retrosternal pain, especially when lying down.
+Acid reflux can lead to esophagitis, which may be associated with chronic bleeding, resulting in iron deficiency anemia.
+A bolus obstruction may develop due to the narrowing of the upper edge of the hernia into the so-called Schatzki ring (‘Steakhouse syndrome’).

-Paraesophageal hernias may be symptomatic or show non-specific symptoms such as regurgitation, dysphagia and pressure in the heart area.
-Reflux symptoms are not typical in these cases, because the esophageal sphincter is indeed intact.
-However, the paraesophageal hernias involve the risk of incarceration, passage disorders, ulcers and bleeding (iron deficiency anemia!), which is why they are usually operated on while still in the asymptomatic stage.
+Paraesophageal hernias may be symptomatic or associated with non-specific symptoms such as regurgitation, dysphagia, and cardiac pressure.
+Due to the intact esophageal sphincter, patients with paraesophageal hernias do not typically manifest reflux symptoms.
+However, the paraesophageal hernias are associated with the risk of incarceration, passage disorders, ulcers, and bleeding (iron deficiency anemia!), warranting surgical intervention in the asymptomatic stage.

-In endoscopy, particularly the so-called “Z-line” is assessed.
-This line presents itself at the gastroesophageal junction, where the squamous epithelium of the esophagus passes into the columnar epithelium of the stomach.
-Physiologically, the Z line should therefore be located in the oesophageus hiatus, so exactly where the esophagus passes through the diaphragm.
+The so-called ‘Z-line’ is assessed via endoscopy.
+The Z-line occurs at the gastroesophageal junction, where the squamous epithelium of the esophagus passes into the columnar epithelium of the stomach.
+Physiologically, the Z-line is therefore located in the esophageal hiatus, exactly where the esophagus passes through the diaphragm.

-In a sliding hernia a cranial shift of the Z-line, above the diaphragm occurs as a result of the relocation of the cardia intrathoracically.
-If the diaphragmatic oesophageal passage is less than 3 cm distally to the Z-line it is known as a small hernia.
-If it is more than a 3 cm passage from the esophageal hiatus to the Z-line, it is considered a large hernia.
-Since there will be no reduction of the gastroesophageal junction in the paraesophageal hernia, endoscopically no firm diagnosis on the basis of the Z-line can be made!
+The sliding hernia involves a cranial shift of the Z-line above the diaphragm as a result of intrathoracic relocation of the cardia.
+If the diaphragmatic esophageal passage is less than 3 cm distal to the Z-line, it is known as a small hernia.
+In contrast, a large hernia is characterized by a passage that is larger than 3 cm from the esophageal hiatus to the Z-line.
+Since the gastroesophageal junction is reduced in the paraesophageal hernia, a definitive diagnosis based on the Z-line alone cannot be established endoscopically.

-In chest X-ray, a possible mirror formation can be detected in the herniated stomach, which is then projected into the thorax can be substantiated, in accordance with distinct findings.
+A chest X-ray can reveal a possible mirror image of the herniated stomach, which is then projected into the thorax and substantiated, based on distinct findings.